blafleur327/music-calculators/README.md

 </ul>

 To you who have much more programming experience, these might look a bit lackluster.
 But I am constantly learning and revising them to increase functionality and improve design features.

+If you find these tools useful, please share them with others!